 The Office of the Registrar maintains a list of classrooms that are available for use between classes and events for students who may need a location to participate in an online class or to study.

 Long before the disruptions of COVID-19, Illinois was a pioneer in the field of online education.

 The university is providing resources to help foster student academic success online.

 Technology Services has created a Resource Guide for Students to help them access the IT resources that they need.

 Whether you are studying remotely or coming to campus, if you do not have access to a functional computer or reliable Internet connectivity in your location, please contact the Student Assistance Center at 217-333-0050 or email@example.com.
 The Center can work with you to make sure you have access to the technology you need.

 The Safer Illinois app is a mobile app created by the University of Illinois Urbana-Champaign to help our students, faculty and staff navigate some of the challenges posed by the pandemic.
 The app is available as a free download from both the Apple App Store and the Google Play Store.

 Student Affairs maintains a comprehensive list of COVID-19 resources for students as well as information about hours and availability for a number of resources, offices and on-campus businesses.

-Learn about in-person and virtual events
+In-person and virtual events